credix-finance/credix-app/README.md

 ### Environment Variables

 - `REACT_APP_CLUSTER` Defaults to localnet.
-Determines which cluster the app should target. options: localnet, devnet, testnet
+Determines which cluster the app should target. options: localnet, devnet, mainnet
 - `REACT_APP_PROGRAM_ID` Required for localnet.
 Determines which on-chain program the app should target
 - `REACT_APP_RPC_ENDPOINT` Determines which rpc endpoint will be used to communicate with the cluster